AntonioLuizVeloso/CacheSim/readme.txt

 2 elements before n-4 has been replaced.

-Based on this pattern it can be assumed that the previous elements would continue to be replaced until eventually the entire cacheblock would be replaced and filled with the upper values of 2n
+Based on this pattern it can be assumed that the previous elements would continue to be replaced until eventually the entire cache would be replaced and filled with the upper half values of 2n

-Outputs: The memory access count can be obtained by adding the number of mid-sequence block to 2n and multiplying it 4 times: 4*(64+30)=376
+Outputs: The memory access count can be obtained by adding the number of mid-sequence block to 2n and multiplying it 4 times: 4*(64+30)=376.
+Counting the hit rate per iteration: 30, 62, 61, 60 and the miss rate per
+iteration: 64, 32, 33, 34, it can be seen that aside from the first iteration, which is a different case since it sets the first assignments as misses, the hit rate decreases while the miss rate increases as the iterations increase.
+This is in line with the pattern observed that as the number of iterations increase the cache would eventually run out of blocks that would be a hit.
+Adding these values would would generate a hit and miss rate of 0.57 (213/376) and 0.43 (163/376).
+With the generated values, the Average and Total Memory Access Time can be computed by simply implementing the formulas.